mwmott/personal/_posts/categories/projects/2014-11-05-Map-How-Pre-K-Changed-Across-America.md

 ---

 At the close of my internship at <em>The Seattle Times</em>, I made this interactive map to complement an <a href="http://blogs.seattletimes.com/educationlab/">Education Lab</a> series on state-funded pre-k education.
-It shows how state-funded pre-kindergarten funding has changed over the last ten years. <b>To use this map:</b> Hover for state-level data and move the slider to see changes through the years.

-[CHART GOES HERE]
+<b>To use this map:</b> Hover for state-level data and move the slider to see changes through the years.

 <div id="pym-pre-k"></div>
 <script src="/assets/code/pre-k-map/pym.js"></script>